sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 #### addText.byClassName(text, className)
 Add the *text* to the element by using class name.
 If the element is not found the command will throw an error.

+### Screenshot
+Take a screenshot.
+The image will automaticalle be stored in the screenshot directory for the URL you are testing.
+This can be super helpful to use in a catch block if something fails.

+At the moment the screenshot is only saved to disk and there are no reference to it the result JSON file and we hope to fix that in the future.

+#### screenshot.take(name)
+Give your screenshot a name and it will be used together with the iteration index to store the image.

 ### Switch
 You can switch to iframes or windows if that is needed.